pvanallen/esp32-getstarted/docs/setup.md

 **Install USB to Serial driver for Adafruit Huzzah32**

 -   <https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers>
--   Use the .pkg for installation in the "Legacy MacVCP Driver" folder (the newer one does not seem to work) - you may need to open system preferences to allow install to complete
+-   Use the .pkg for installation.
+If the standard driver does not work, try the "Legacy MacVCP Driver" folder (the newer one does not seem to work) - you may need to open system preferences to allow install to complete.
 - Restart computer

 **Install Command line tools to work with ESP32**